EthanVB123/TomTangEthanVanBruchemSem2Project/README.md

 # CHANGELOG
 VERSION 1.13
 - Added the boss for LV 1, the  KingSlime.
-- Graphic change between rooms are smoother and we have larger map and icons.
+- Graphic change between rooms are smoother and we have larger map and more fancy icons.

 VERSION 1.12
 - We have a full floor of 9 rooms now, and you can walk between rooms